 Dedicated electrodes are used for each operation in the process to electrochemically prepare the part and then to plate the final deposit.
 The electrodes are covered with an absorbent material saturated with a solution and then applied to the part.

-The last step is the plating of the metal deposit to the desired thickness.
+The last step in the process is the plating of the metal deposit to the desired thickness.
 As the method is portable, this can be done wherever it’s convenient to you.

 When to consider selective plating

 There are a few things to consider when you are brush plating, including: